airtai/faststream/.faststream_gen/nats/message.md

 You can get it in a simple way: just acces to the message object in the [Context](../getting-started/context/existed.md){.internal-link}!

-This message contains the required information such as:
+It contains the required information such as:

 * `#!python body: bytes`
 * `#!python decoded_body: Any`